gerryw1389/gerryw1389.github.io/_posts/2017-07-23-updating-wordpress-on-centos.md

 ### To Resolve:

-1. Get the latest WordPress zip (or tar.gz) file: Download to my ~/Downloads via Firefox.
+1. Get the latest WordPress zip (or tar.gz) file: Download to my `~/Downloads` via Firefox.
 Sure I could curl/wget, but meh.

 2. Unpack the zip file that you downloaded.

 3. Deactivate plugins.

-4. First, we want to remove what we need full replacements for (NOTE: I use a ~/trash folder instead of rm -rf) :
+4. First, we want to remove what we need full replacements for (I use a `~/trash` folder instead of rm -rf) :

 ```shell
 sudo systemctl stop httpd